franeum/pybox3/docs/index.md

 `pybox` is a didactical box, equipped with a *rp2040* chip (the same present in the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)) to manage the following devices:

 - *RGB* led
-- *ledstrip* of 12 pixels
+- 25 RGB led matrix
-- potentiometer
+- 2 potentiometers
-- button
+- 2 buttons
-- mini-speaker
+- 2 mini-speakers

 the project aims to help teachers to teach the programming of *microcontrollers* and students to learn by having fun and doing immediately practice without worrying about building any hardware.
 The language used is python (to be clear [CircuitPython](https://circuitpython.org/)) and all you have to do is import a package called `pybox` and his various modules.